biolab/orange-hugo/content/blog/2018/11/06/data-mining-for-anthropologists.md

 title="Data Mining for Anthropologists?" type="blog"
 categories=["education" ,"text mining" ,"workshop" ]
+shortExcerpt="This weekend we were in Lisbon, Portugal, at the [Why the World Needs Anthropologists](https://www.applied-anthropology.com/) conference, an event that focuses on applied anthropology, design, and how soft skills can greatly benefit the industry."
 +++

 This weekend we were in Lisbon, Portugal, at the [Why the World Needs Anthropologists](https://www.applied-anthropology.com/) conference, an event that focuses on applied anthropology, design, and how soft skills can greatly benefit the industry.
 I was there to hold a workshop on Data Ethnography, an approach that tries to combine methods from data science and anthropology into a fruitful interdisciplinary mix!